 University of Central Florida is a public institution that was founded in 1963.
 It has a total undergraduate enrollment of 50,968, its setting is suburban, and the campus size is 1,415 acres.
 It utilizes a semester-based academic calendar.
 University of Central Florida's ranking in the 2014 edition of Best Colleges is National Universities, 170.
 Its in-state tuition and fees are $6,317 (2013-14); out-of-state tuition and fees are $22,415 (2013-14).

-The University of Central Florida is, fittingly, a school that’s spread across the middle of the state.
-Though the school is based in Orlando, there are more than 10 regional campuses in locations including Daytona Beach, Ocala, and South Lake.
-Freshmen at the Orlando campus are not required to live on campus and, due to limited spaces, those who hope to are encouraged to apply early for housing.
-There are more than 40 fraternities and sororities in the school’s large Greek system, as well as more than 300 other student organizations to consider joining.
-The UCF Knights compete in the NCAA Division I Conference USA.
+The University of Central Florida is, fittingly, a school that's spread across the middle of the state.
+UCF is based in Orlando and has more than 10 regional campuses in locations including Daytona Beach, Ocala and South Lake.
+Freshmen at the Orlando campus are not required to live on campus and, because of limited space, those who hope to are encouraged to apply early for housing.
+There are more than 40 fraternities and sororities in the school's large Greek system, as well as more than 300 other student organizations to consider joining.
+The UCF Knights compete in the NCAA Division I American Athletic Conference.

 |School mission and unique qualities (as provided by the school):|

 When applying to University of Central Florida, it's important to note the application deadline is May 1.
 Scores for either the ACT or SAT test are due May 1.
 The application fee at University of Central Florida is $30.
 It is selective, with an acceptance rate of 46.2 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Application deadline||May 1|